AlexKiryushkin/rttg/README.md

 # RunTimeTupleGet
 Provides run-time tuple element access.
-Allows to iterate over tuple elements in a straightforward fashion.
+Allows both iterating over tuple elements in a straightforward fashion and accessing individual elements.

 ## Build
 This project is header-only.
 Hence, there is no need to build it.
 To build examples, simply execute the following commands: